 Statistics show that 20 percent of dogs and 7 percent of cats will develop an ear infection at some point.
 In warmer, humid climates, such as ours in the summer, the rate for dogs increases to 50 percent.
 Dog breeds that have a higher tendency for ear infections include the following:

 How Our Veterinarian near Winston-Salem Diagnoses Ear Infections

 When you bring your pet to our animal hospital, our veterinarian near Winston-Salem will look into the ear for inflammation, redness or discharge.
 The vet may collect a sample of material from the ear to look at under the microscope.
 From this, it’s possible to diagnose the cause as yeast, bacteria or mites.
 Further testing can identify the exact classification of organism.

 If the pet is in severe pain, during the exam the veterinarian may need to use sedation.
 In addition to collecting ear debris, this makes it much easier to flush and clean the ear.

 Ear Infection Treatments by Our Vets near Winston-Salem

 Most treatments for ear infections are prescribed by our vets near Winston-Salem and administered by you at home.
+There are a few new one-time treatments that may be administered in the office.
 Ear mites are treated with medication put in the ear or between the pet’s shoulder blades.
 Yeast and bacterial infections require frequent cleaning combined with topical or oral medication.